SolarArbiter/SolarArbiter.github.io/data_model.md

 -   *Name* - name of the Observation
 -   *Variable* - variable name, e.g. power, GHI.
 Each allowed variable has an associated pre-defined unit.
--   *Value type* - The type of the data in the observation.
+-   *Interval value type* - The type of data in each interval of the observation.
 Typically interval mean or instantaneous, but additional types may be defined for events.
 -   *Interval length* - The length of time between consecutive data points, e.g. 5 minutes, 1 hour.
 -   *Interval label* - Indicates if a time labels the beginning or the